sid521/ML8-ImageCaptioning/README.md

 - **Score:** Mean cosine similarity between the 5 true captions and the predicted caption.

-The prediciton.ipynb and prediction_final_for_external_images.ipynb will be used for loading the weights and models for direct prediciton of new images.
+The prediciton.ipynb will be used for loading the weights and models for direct prediciton of new images.